 This Valentine’s day treat your special Valentine to an easy to make Strawberry Cheesecake topped with fresh strawberries and made in the instant pot!
 I used a sugar substitute to make it sugar-free, but this pressure cooker cheesecake recipe works wonderfully with real sugar.

 Cheesecake has always been one of my favorite desserts.
 There’s just something about the decadent creamy deliciousness that I love.
-The good news is that cheesecake is a recipe that is super simple to remake low carb and tastes just as good as the original.
-I’d heard cheesecakes were quick and easy in the instant pot and since my instant pot happened to be out and I had all the ingredients for a simple cheesecake on hand; I decided to see what I could make.
+The good news is that this cheesecake recipe is super simple and can be made low carb that will taste just as good as the original by using a sugar substitute like Swerve, Ultimate Sugar Substitute.
+Cheesecakes are also quick and easy to make in the instant pot, one of my other favourite cheesecakes to make is Easy Instant Pot Mini Chocolate Cheesecake .

 Make mini fluffy cheesecakes using the Instant Pot.

 Ingredients You’ll need to Make this Mini Strawberry Cheesecake Recipe